Indigenous employee maintaining 3 point contact on locomotive, Weipa Operations

 spent with Indigenous suppliers in Canada

-2022 figures
+2023 figures

 Australian heritage legislation reform

-These reforms must ensure that Aboriginal and Torres Strait Islander peoples are placed at the centre of decision-making on matters relating to protection of their cultural heritage.
+We support strengthening safeguards for cultural heritage at both state and Commonwealth legislative levels.
+These reforms must ensure that Aboriginal and Torres Strait Islander Peoples are placed at the centre of decision-making on matters relating to protection of their cultural heritage.

-We continue to work with Indigenous peoples and communities to ensure we better understand their priorities and concerns, minimise our impacts, and responsibly manage Indigenous cultural heritage within our operations.
+We continue to work with Indigenous Peoples and communities to ensure we better understand their priorities and concerns, minimise our impacts, and responsibly manage Indigenous cultural heritage within our operations.

 Our Commitment to Indigenous Australia